-In recent years the Library has delivered a number of projects to attract new audiences to the Library and to look at new ways in which we can raise our profile and engage the wider public in the work and significance of our Collection.
+In recent years, the Library has delivered a number of projects to attract new audiences and to look at new ways in which we can raise our profile and engage the wider public in the work and significance of our Collection.

 The Library has worked in partnership with several arts and cultural organisations.
 These have included:

 - Mill Hill Chapel